Robert Henry Bethune

 Robert Henry Bethune (May 5, 1836 – March 27, 1895) was a Canadian banker born in Cobourg, Upper Canada.
-He was a son of Alexander Neil Bethune and Jane Eliza Crooks (1809-1861).
+He was the son of Alexander Neil Bethune and Jane Eliza Crooks (1809–1861).

-Robert was raised in Cobourg, educated in private schools and then attended Upper Canada College in Toronto.
+Robert was raised in Cobourg, educated in private schools, and then attended Upper Canada College in Toronto.
 He began his banking career in Brockville with the Bank of Montreal.
-He impressed his employers and his responsibilities increased.
-By 1864 he was the manager in St. Catharines and married.
-He also changed employers and moved to the Quebec Bank where they were pioneering new approaches to lending.
+His employers were impressed and increased his responsibilities.
+By 1864, he was the manager in St. Catharines and married.
+He also changed employers and moved to the Quebec Bank, where they were pioneering new approaches to lending.

-In 1870, Bethune took his considerable skills to the newly formed Dominion Bank in Toronto and became the cashier.
+In 1870, Bethune worked as a cashier at the Dominion Bank in Toronto.
 He began a period of quiet expansion and growth.
-He was the general manager there for 24 years and oversaw a period of highly successful growth that spanned three economic downturns.
+He was the general manager there for 24 years and oversaw successful development that spanned three economic downturns.

-Bethune could be described as a bold banker and strong administrator who had the loyalty of his staff.
-While the bank had a conservative approach to investment risk, he worked within those parameters to support existing customers through trying times.